Oceanwide Plaza: Vandalism

 In May 2024, China-Oceanwide re-listed the towers for sale.
 They reportedly need $400 million to pay off the lenders and re-coup their money.
-The asking price was not disclosed.
-Around that same time, a YouTuber named Reckless Ben managed to sneak past the site's security and filmed himself tightrope walking across the top of the two shorter Graffiti Towers.
+Around that same time, YouTuber Reckless Ben managed to sneak past the site's security and filmed himself tightrope walking across the top of Towers 2 and 3.
 LAPD launched a criminal investigation afterwards and the video was removed from his YouTube channel.
-The slackline remained between the two towers until September 2024.
+The tightrope remained between the two towers until September 2024.

 The Los Angeles City Council announced a cleanup campaign for the graffiti, and on February 9, 2024, the Los Angeles City Council voted to bill Oceanwide approximately $4 million for expenses including graffiti removal and barrier reinforcement.
 The city later reversed course, stating in March 2025 that they did not wish to incur the cost of graffiti removal.
-The graffiti on the towers has yet to be removed as of November 2025.
+The graffiti was removed starting on July 23, 2026, after its sale.

+Foreclosure sale

+In August 2025, Mark Tarczynski, the building's broker, noted that two real estate companies, one American and one overseas, were bidding for the unfinished towers.
+The asking price was $450 million to fully acquire the site and roughly $1 billion expected in costs to complete it.
+In January 2026, the China-Oceanwide struck a deal with its creditors to exit bankruptcy and sell itself to investors for $1.2 billion.

+On February 26, 2026, it was reported a local real estate developer would buy Oceanwide Plaza for $470 million.
+Lendlease and KPC Development reported plans to complete the stalled $1.2-billion project by removing graffiti, then building housing, a hotel, retail space and restaurants as planned.
+KPC emerged as the frontrunner in the Chapter 11 auction process and signed a Purchase and sale agreement.
+IRS, Los Angeles County, and the City of Los Angeles raised concerns about the unpaid property taxes and municipal fees that have accumulated since 2019, delaying the sale approval by the bankruptcy court.
+Creditors were also demanding when these debts would be settled.
+The court had skepticism if KPC and Lendlease had the funds to complete the project.
+Eventually, the judge ruled the sale to Lendlease/KPC could proceed on July 20, 2026.
+After six months of negotiations, the plan was presented to the judge in a confirmation hearing.
+The offer consisted of a $500 million credit bid consisting of secured claims from EB-5 visa investors and $70 million in cash.
+The bankruptcy court judge confirmed the liquidation plan that gives KPC/Lendlease six months to make good on its purchase after the chapter 11 auction sale closure.